 (Oh wonderful, the YouTube videos that all of these were linked to got taken down.
 Just... .
 That's the whole playlist in SoundCloud.
 Until the site lets you embed the little SoundCloud whoosits, that'll have to suffice.)

 Illusion of Gaia

-Yasuhiro Kawasaki doesn't seem to have much renown outside of his composer work for Quintet's Illusion of Gaia (or Illusion of Time in Europe or Gaia Gensouki in Japan).
+Yasuhiro Kawasaki doesn't seem to have much renown outside of his composer work for Quintet's Illusion of Gaia (or Illusion of Time in Europe or Gaia Gensouki in Japan) beyond a handful of Sega titles and - tellingly - my favorite Final Fantasy soundtrack, Mystic Quest.
 This is almost criminal, since Illusion of Gaia's soundtrack is top notch.
 Both it and its semi-sequel Terranigma opt for an enigmatic ambiance with many of their tracks, presumably to complement the games' bizarre philosophical approaches to the RPG story format and their relatively heady themes of rebirth, slavery, enlightenment and death.
 Illusion of Gaia's in particular can be chirpy and upbeat one moment and then dark and mysterious the next, and it can also be downright eerie and melancholy in equal measures as well.
 It manages to rise to the occasion whenever the story requires it, which is no mean feat given the game's eccentricity and frequent mood swings.

 Let's just jump in with the title theme: